 April 2026

-Bitcoin gained 12.7% in April — its best month since April 2025 — as easing US-Iran tensions restored risk appetite across global capital markets.
-The rally was predominantly derivatives-driven, with leveraged positioning and liquidation cascades producing elevated activity throughout the month.
-The strategy returned +4.58% net.
+Bitcoin gained 12.7% in April - its strongest month since April 2025 - as easing US-Iran tensions restored risk appetite across global capital markets.
+The rally was predominantly derivatives-driven, with leveraged positioning producing frequent unwinds in both directions throughout the period.

 01 / Performance

 The strategy returned +4.58% net in April across 27 active trading days.
-26 of those days closed net positive.
-Performance was broadly distributed across instruments and throughout the month rather than concentrated in isolated events or single positions.
+26 of those days closed positive.
+One day recorded a small negative - our first in 2026.

 All returns are reported net of commissions and funding costs.